| Contents Users of fire alarm

 more than one engineer's visit to site to cure the cause of the false

-Possible causes of false
+alarm Possible causes of false

 alarms are diverse.
 False alarms can be caused by cooking, hoovering,